Tugbars/ARIMA-in-C/README.md

 - Gradient approximations may bias estimates slightly.
 - Limited \( d > 1 \) support in integration.
 - Simplified variance underestimates long-term uncertainty.

-This implementation shines for ARIMA(2,1,4) on noisy series, balancing theory and practice effectively.

 ---